 An experienced egg donation lawyer is essential in understanding the law.
 Section 742.14 of the Florida Statutes permits a woman to donate her eggs for reasonable compensation directly related to the egg donation.
 The statute also provides that the egg donor shall relinquish all maternal rights, obligations, and responsibilities to any child born from the donation.

-While we are fortunate in Florida to have a statute that relinquishes such rights and obligations, there are many more issues that must be outlined, such as intent, compensation, medical history and testing, and the responsibilities of the parties involved.
+While we are fortunate in Florida to have a statute that relinquishes such rights and obligations, there are many more issues that must be outlined, such as intent, compensation, medical history and testing, future contact, confidentiality, and the responsibilities of the parties involved.

 Regardless of how the commissioning couple or parent finds their egg donor — whether known or anonymous — the expectations, rights and responsibilities of the parties need to be fully documented in a contract, signed by the parties before the procedure takes place.
 Additionally, the donor must have independent counsel review the agreement on her behalf, which is generally paid by the commissioning couple or parent.